 Dates: July 17 - 21 & August 14 - 18

 In partnership with Christina Horizons, the Developmental Service Worker Program is a certificate course intended to teach students with developmental disabilities basic kitchen skills to work in the culinary field.
 The program focuses on sanitization, kitchen structure, culinary skills, food preparation and practice handling culinary equipment.

-At the end of this five-day session, students emerged with a good understanding of basic kitchen sanitization and cleaning principles, using culinary equipment, food preparation and presentation, as well as proper storage techniques.
-Additionally, students were better equipped with soft skills such as listening, responsibility and teamwork.
+At the end of this five-day session, students emerge with a good understanding of basic kitchen sanitization and cleaning principles, using culinary equipment, food preparation and presentation, as well as proper storage techniques.
+Additionally, students are better equipped with soft skills such as listening, responsibility and teamwork.